CommodoreOS/PCUAE/README.md

 Main Site - https://projectcarouselusb.eu/

-You can use PCUAE Manager to manage your games on the Carousel and store them, import/export them from/to the PCUAE USB Drive.
+You can use PCUAE Manager to manage your games on the Carousel and store them, import/export them from/to the PCUAE USB Drive(THEC64 ONLY).

 PCUAE Manager - https://thec64community.online/thread/603/pcuae-manager